EpiLink/EpiLink/docs/MaintainerGuide.md

 The specification simply consists in the EpiLink role name on the left, a colon, and the Discord ID of the role that should be bound to that EpiLink role on the right.

-The EpiLink role name begins with a `_` to indicate that it is a role EpiLink determines automatically:
+The EpiLink role names that begin with a `_` are roles that EpiLink determines automatically:

 * `_known`: The user has an account at EpiLink, is not banned and is authenticated.
 Use this role when you need to know that the user is part of the organization.
 * `_identified`: The user is `_known` and also has his true identity kept in the system.
 That is, you could potentially get their e-mail address.
 Use this role when you need to also be able to determine who the user is at any time.

-Role names that do not begin with a `_` are custom roles you define through rules.
-This feature is not implemented yet.
+Role names that do not begin with a `_` are custom roles you define through [rules in rulebooks](Rulebooks.md).

 You do not have to specify all possible roles in the server role specification.
 EpiLink will ignore any role that does not match, is not recognized, or is not defined.